African art > Bronze, leopard, messenger, warrior, statue, pirogues > Dogon Pin

 African art collection put up for sale by Jan Putteneers.

 Watch the video

-This dogon sculpture, a traditional figurative jewel, adorned with a zoomorphic subject, accompanied the ceremonial dress of religious leaders hogon responsible for the cult of the lebed, the mythical snake, and the priests of Binou.
-Small metal objects fashioned using the lost wax technique were widespread in the interior delta region of Niger, with copper being made possible by trans-Saharan trade.
+This dogon sculpture, a traditional figurative jewel, adorned with a zoomorphic subject, accompanied the ceremonial dress of religious leaders, hogon, responsible for the cult of the lebe, mythical snake, and priests of the Binou.
+Small metal objects, made using the lost wax technique, were widespread in the interior delta region of Niger, with copper being made possible through trans-Saharan trade.
 Excavations on the Bandiagara plateau have uncovered remains of steel sites prior to the 15th century, when the Dogons arrived.
-Blacksmiths form an endogamous caste among the Dogon called irim.
+In yellow copper alloy, this element of dogon tribal adornment has acquired a beautiful golden patina.
+Dogon blacksmiths form an endogamous caste among the Dogon called rim .
 They now produce weapons, tools, and also work wood.
-They are also believed to be associated with the primordial beings of the god Ama, which are associated with the Dogon cosmogony, according to the Dogon Cosmogon to the primordial beings of the The Nommo, evoked in various forms in dogon iconography, is said to be a protective ancestor endowed with the ability to manifest itself in a human or animal form.
-The scorpion, a mythical reptile whose venomous bite can cause death, could also be associated with a bush genius, yébèm .
-He is depicted here in a menacing attitude, bent tail.
-Its qualities of resistance to extreme climatic conditions, prolonged fasting, make it a powerful symbol.
-In yellow copper alloy, this element of Dogon tribal adornment has acquired a beautiful golden patina.
+They are also believed to cure burns by the god Ama, as the masters of the fire" associated in the dogon cosmogony to the primordial beings of the U.0022Nommo".
+The Nommo, a protective ancestor evoked in various forms in dogon iconography, is said to be an ancestor endowed with the ability to manifest itself in a human or animal form.

 This item is sold with its certificate of authenticity

 Estimated shipping cost

 |Origin||Collection Jan Putteneers|

 You could also be interested by these items